 6. New York Giants

-This begins the start of one of the biggest rivalries in the NFL .
+This begins the start of one of the biggest rivalries in the NFL.
 Drew and Tom both have incredible games, but in the end, Tom leads the Vikings to a last-second Field goal from something called Aaron Elling.
 Because Tom had lifted the curse from the Vikings the year before, nobody had to sweat a field goal to win the game.
-It just worked like it’s supposed to.
+It just worked like it was supposed to.
 Super Bowl number two in the books.

 The 2004 season was a wild one.
-Fresh off back-to-back Super Bowl victories, the Vikings are looking for that illustrious title of ‘dynasty’.
-Brady is firing on all cylinders, but a matchup versus the Eagles in the NFC Championship game just proves to be too much.
-The dream ends, the Eagles move on to face Drew Brees and the Patriots in the Super Bowl with Drew and Bill finally putting it all together and capture their 1st Super Bowl.
+The Vikings are looking for that illustrious title of ‘dynasty’ after back-to-back Super Bowl victories.
+Brady is firing on all cylinders, but a matchup versus the Eagles in the NFC Championship game proves too much.
+The dream ends, and the Eagles move on to face Drew Brees and the Patriots in the Super Bowl, with Drew and Bill finally putting it all together and capturing their 1st Super Bowl.

 Back from injury and with star running back Adrian Peterson in the mix, Tom Brady and the Vikings finish the 2007 season with a perfect record.
 They face the New York Giants in the NFC Championship game.
-It looked like the Vikings were going to win it, but late in the game but David Tyree made an incredible helmet catch.
-This lead to a Plaxico Burress, game-winning touchdown, ruining the Minnesota Vikings’ perfect season.
+It looked like the Vikings were going to win it, but David Tyree made an incredible helmet catch late in the game.
+This led to a Plaxico Burress, game-winning touchdown, ruining the Minnesota Vikings’ perfect season.
 Ouch.
 The Giants face the Colts in the Super Bowl in the battle of the Mannings.
-Payton wins, easily.
+Peyton wins easily.

 2008 was erased from the history books.
 There’s no record of it ever happening.

-Brett Favre, without the option of the Vikings, heads to the New Orleans Saints where on January 24th the number 1 seed Saints host the number 2 seed Vikings.
+Without the option of the Vikings, Brett Favre heads to the New Orleans Saints, where on January 24th, the number 1 seed Saints host the number 2 seed Vikings.
 This is a bloodbath with what will eventually be known as bountygate.
 The Saints brutalize Tom Brady, but he never falters.
 Tied 28-28 late in the 4th, Brett Favre is charging down the field.
 The crowd is going bananas.
-This is it, the Saints are going to win the game.
+This is it; the Saints are going to win the game.
 It’s 3rd and 15, 15 seconds left on the clock, and the Saints are already arguably in field goal range.
 This is not good for the purple.
 But Brett Favre is still Brett Favre.
 He fired over the middle and across his body, directly into the hands of Antoine Winfield Sr. Brady marched the Vikings down in overtime and wins the game.
 Then he defeats the Colts two weeks later for the Vikings’ fourth Super Bowl.

 At this point, the Vikings are absolutely stacked.
 Randy Moss is still very much a part of the team.
 Sidney Rice and Percy Harvin are lighting the world on fire.
-Adrian Peterson is running over Pittsburg Steelers and this offense is about to get even better.
+Adrian Peterson is running over Pittsburgh Steelers, and this offense is about to get even better.

 At this point, Tom Brady and the Vikings have five Super Bowls together.
 Mike Tice is already seen as one of the greatest coaches of all time.
 As we know, Brady was far from done in 2010.